-But to become debt free, you have to prioritize paying down what you owe.
+But to become debt free, you must prioritize paying down what you owe.
 Whatever your rationale may be, avoid taking on more at any cost.
 Simply put, you don’t need it.

 You could cut up your credit cards.
 But you won’t get rid of your credit history that way.
 In fact, you might damage your credit if you close your credit card accounts.
 That’s because your credit score is calculated in part by the amount of credit you have versus the amount you owe.
 (A rule of thumb is you don’t want to owe more than 30% of your available credit.)

-If you’re really hellbent on keeping your card out of sight you can try freezing it — literally.
+If you’re hellbent on keeping your card out of sight, you can try freezing it.
 Put your credit cards in a plastic bag filled with water and leave them in your freezer overnight.
-You can always thaw your cards in case of emergency, but while the ice melts you can consider if the purchase you want to make is really worth it.
+You can always thaw your cards in an emergency, but while the ice melts, you can consider if the purchase you want to make is worth it.

 2. Understand Your Debt

-Before you start, you need to know exactly what you’re up against.
-To do this, there’s no better way than to create a good, old-fashioned spreadsheet.
+Before you start, you must know exactly what you’re up against.
+There’s no better way to do this than to create a good, old-fashioned spreadsheet.

 Enter every debt you owe, everything from overdue credit card bills to student loans.
 Then list the amount, the minimum payment, and the interest rate.
-Some of this you might know off the top of your head, but you’ll probably need to manually go through and check.
+Some of this you might know off the top of your head, but you’ll probably need to go through and check manually.

 See also: How to Make a Budget Spreadsheet for Free.

-If you have mostly low-interest rate debt, you might want to try the snowball approach, in which you knock out the smallest debts first and work your way up.
-For a lot of people, this can be an encouraging way to check items off their list and feel like they’re making real progress toward getting out of debt.
+If you have mostly low-interest-rate debt, you might want to try the snowball approach, in which you first knock out the smallest debts and work your way up.
+For many people, this can be an encouraging way to check items off their list and feel like they’re making real progress toward getting out of debt.